-The inspection was unannounced and took place on the 29 February and March 2, 3 and 7 2016.

-The inspection team consisted of two inspectors on day one, and one inspector for the remaining days.
+The inspection was an announced inspection and took place on the 13 and 18 April 2016.
+The inspection team consisted of two inspectors on day one and one inspector for the remaining day.

 Before the inspection we reviewed the information we held about the service.
 This included notifications, which are documents submitted to us to advise of events that have happened in the service and the provider is required to tell us about.
-We also reviewed a Provider Information Return (PIR).
-A PIR is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.
 We used this information to plan what we were going to focus on during our inspection.

-During our inspection we visited five people within their own homes and spoke with three on the telephone.
+During our inspection we visited five people within their own homes.
 We also spoke with the registered manager, the capacity and quality lead and head of quality and corporate governance.
-As part of the inspection we met with six staff to gain their views about working for the service.
-Healthcare professionals were approached for comments about the service and any feedback received has been included in this report where possible.
+As part of the inspection we spoke with six staff to gain their views about working for the service.
+Healthcare professionals were approached for comments about the service and any feedback received has been included in this report.